-There have been a number of notable ministerial changes as Prime Minister Boris Johnson has reshuffled his cabinet.
+There have been a number of notable ministerial changes following the Prime Minister's cabinet reshuffle.

-Among those is Michael Gove replacing Robert Jenrick as Housing, Communities and Local Government Secretary.
+Former Defra Secretary Michael Gove will replace Robert Jenrick as Housing, Communities and Local Government Secretary.

-Mr Gove also takes on cross-government responsibility for levelling up and keeps his ministerial responsibilities for the union and elections.
+Mr Gove also takes on cross-government responsibility for the government's levelling up agenda while keeping his ministerial responsibilities for the Union and elections.

 Government desperately needs an ambitious plan for the whole of the countryside, one that will see opportunity created for those living in all parts of the country